 Please be assured, we are absolutely focussed on ensuring no one is left behind and that properties are cleared as quickly and as safely as possible.

 It is important to note, registrations are still open, the bushfire clean-up program does not currently have an end-date to opt-in.

 You can register by contacting Service NSW on 13 77 88 or visiting https://www.service.nsw.gov.au/transaction/register-opt-nsw-bushfire-clean.

-As we move to clean-up the remaining properties as quickly and as safely as possible we are also working hard to identify any more property owners who were bushfire affected, but have not registered.
+As we move to clean-up the remaining properties as quickly and as safely as possible we have worked hard to identify any more property owners who were bushfire affected, but have not registered.

-To achieve this, Laing O’Rourke has been working closely with local Service NSW outlets and local Councils to cross reference their data so we can proactively contact anyone identified as having experienced bushfire damage to ensure they are aware of the registration process.
+To achieve this, Laing O’Rourke and Public Works Advisory have been working closely with local Service NSW outlets and local Councils to cross reference their data so we can proactively contact anyone identified as having experienced bushfire damage to ensure they are aware of the registration process.

 We also have specialist teams working to find the most efficient way to clean-up some of the final and most challenging bushfire affected properties.